-FERC has comprehensive jurisdiction over Panhandle Eastern Pipe Line, Trunkline, Sea Robin, Trunkline LNG, and Southwest Gas Storage as natural gas companies within the meaning of the Natural Gas Act of 1938.
-FERC jurisdiction relates, among other things, to the acquisition, operation and disposal of assets and facilities and to the service provided and rates charged.
+The FERC has comprehensive jurisdiction over Panhandle Eastern Pipe Line, Trunkline, Sea Robin, Trunkline LNG, and Southwest Gas Storage as natural gas companies within the meaning of the Natural Gas Act of 1938.
+The FERC jurisdiction relates, among other things, to the acquisition, operation and disposal of assets and facilities and to the service provided and rates charged.

-FERC has authority to regulate rates and charges for both transportation and storage of natural gas in interstate commerce.
-FERC also has authority over the construction and operation of pipeline and related facilities utilized in the transportation and sale of natural gas in interstate commerce, including the extension, enlargement or abandonment of service using such facilities.
-Panhandle, Trunkline, Sea Robin, Trunkline LNG, and Southwest Gas Storage hold certificates of public convenience and necessity issued by the FERC, authorizing them to construct and operate the pipelines, facilities and properties now in operation for which such certificates are required, and to transport and store natural gas in interstate commerce.
+The FERC has authority to regulate rates and charges for both transportation and storage of natural gas in interstate commerce.
+The FERC also has authority over the construction and operation of pipeline and related facilities utilized in the transportation and sale of natural gas in interstate commerce, including the extension, enlargement or abandonment of service of such facilities.
+Panhandle, Trunkline, Sea Robin, Trunkline LNG and Southwest Gas Storage hold certificates of public convenience and necessity issued by the FERC, authorizing them to construct and operate the pipelines, facilities and properties now in operation for which such certificates are required, and to transport and store natural gas in interstate commerce.

-The Secretary of Energy regulates the importation and exportation of natural gas and has delegated various aspects of this jurisdiction to FERC and the Department of Energy's Office of Fossil Fuels.
+The U.S. Secretary of Energy regulates the importation and exportation of natural gas and has delegated various aspects of this jurisdiction to the FERC and the U.S. Department of Energy's Office of Fossil Fuels.

-Panhandle is also subject to the Natural Gas Pipeline Safety Act of 1968 and the Pipeline Safety Improvement Act of 2002, which regulate the safety of gas pipelines.
+Panhandle is subject to the Natural Gas Pipeline Safety Act of 1968 and the Pipeline Safety Improvement Act of 2002, which regulate the safety of gas pipelines.
 Panhandle is also subject to the Hazardous Liquid Pipeline Safety Act of 1979, which regulates oil and petroleum pipelines.

 In 1993, the U.S. Department of the Interior announced its intention to seek, through its Mineral Management Service (MMS), additional royalties from gas producers as a result of payments received by such producers in connection with past take-or-pay settlements and buyouts and buydowns of gas sales contracts with natural gas pipelines.
 Panhandle Eastern Pipe Line and Trunkline, with respect to certain producer contract settlements, may be contractually required to reimburse or, in some instances, to indemnify producers against such royalty claims.
 The potential liability of the producers to the government and of the pipelines to the producers involves complex issues of law and fact, which are likely to take substantial time to resolve.
-If required to reimburse or indemnify the producers, Panhandle Eastern Pipe Line and Trunkline may file with FERC to recover these costs from pipeline customers.
+If required to reimburse or indemnify the producers, Panhandle Eastern Pipe Line and Trunkline may file with the FERC to recover these costs from pipeline customers.
 Management believes these commitments and contingencies will not have a material adverse effect on Panhandle's business, financial condition or results of operations.

-On November 22, 2004, FERC issued a Notice of Inquiry (NOI) in "Policy for Selective Discounting By Natural Gas Pipelines," Docket No. RM05-2, et al. In the NOI, FERC requested comments from the industry on whether the selective discounting policy should continue (including its policy in rate cases to allow pipelines to downward adjust volumes flowing at a discounted rate, for the purpose of determining rates), be modified, or eliminated entirely.
-On March 2, 2005, numerous industry comments were filed on the NOI.
-Because it is unclear what action the FERC will take, Panhandle cannot predict what effect the outcome of this proceeding will have on its business, financial condition or results of operations.
+On November 22, 2004, the FERC issued a Notice of Inquiry (NOI) in Policy for Selective Discounting By Natural Gas Pipelines, Docket No. RM05-2, et al. In the NOI, the FERC requested comments from the industry on whether the selective discounting policy should continue (including its policy in rate cases to allow pipelines to downward adjust volumes flowing at a discounted rate, for the purpose of determining rates), be modified, or eliminated entirely.
+On May 31, 2005, the FERC upheld its current policy on selective discounting.